fasferraz/eNB/README.md

 ```

+For authentication the application also accepts Ki and OP/OPC for Milenage operation (usefull for testing with developments like open5gs, where the USIM parameters are defined in the HSS/UDR).

 Many variables needed for SA1P and NAS are defined inside the *session_dict_initialization* function.
 You can change them to meet your own needs.